Characterization of barycenters in the Wasserstein space by averaging optimal transport maps: Introduction

-One of the purposes of this paper is to extend equation \eqref{eq:expectmapping} to higher dimensions $d \geq 2$ for some specific probability models on $\bmu$.
-To this end, we propose a dual formulation of the optimisation problem \eqref{eq:popbary} that allows a precise study of some properties of the population barycenter.
-These results are based on an adaptation of the arguments developed in \cite{MR2801182} for the characterization of the empirical barycenter $\bar{\bmu}_{n}$.
+Equation \eqref{eq:expectmapping} is not difficult to prove in a one-dimensional setting ($d=1$) i.e.\ for random measures supported on the real line.
+The main issue is then to extend this result to higher dimensions $d \geq 2$.
+To this end, we consider a dual formulation of the optimization problem \eqref{eq:pbgen} that allows a precise characterization of some properties of the population barycenter that are used to prove equation \eqref{eq:expectmapping}.
+These results are based on an adaptation of the duality arguments developed in \cite{MR2801182} for the characterization of an empirical barycenter.
 Therefore, our approach is very much connected with the theory of optimal mass transport, and with the characterization of the Monge-Kantorovich problem via arguments from convex analysis and duality, see \cite{villani2003tot} for further details on this topic.

-Another contribution of this paper is to study the convergence of $\bar{\bmu}_{n}$ to $\mu^{\ast}$ as the number $n$ of measures tends to infinity.
-Finally, we show that this notion of barycenter of probability measures has interesting applications in various statistical models for data analysis for which analogs of equation \eqref{eq:expectmapping} may hold.
+Another contribution of this paper is to discuss the usefulness of barycenters in the Wasserstein space for the statistical analysis of deformable models in signal and image processing.
+Statistical deformable models are widely used for the analysis of a sequence of random signals or images showing a significant amount of geometric variability in time or space.
+We refer to \cite{ABGMR13} for a detailed review of deformable models.
+In such settings, it is of fundamental interest to propose a consistent notion of averaging for signals or images sampled from such models.
+In this paper, we study random measures $\mu_{\btheta}$ whose associated densities $q_{\btheta}$ satisfy the following semi-parametric deformable model: